See Pendula in action!

 Alex.colvin@pendula.com

-Activities relevant to the data transferred under these clauses:
+Activities relevant to the data transferred under these clauses

 See Annex I.B